Contracting in China: A Guide for International Contractors

 Work with an umbrella company in China

 Because of the challenges with other methods of getting paid, using an umbrella company is really the best way to work with clients.
-The umbrella company would sponsor your visa as an ‘agency’ or employer, and you could then work with multiple clients who would remit payment to the umbrella company for disbursement to your account.
+The umbrella company would sponsor your visa as an ‘agency’ and you could then work with multiple clients who would remit payment to the umbrella company for disbursement to your account.

 How do taxes work for contractors in China?

 Foreign workers of all types are subject to tax on earnings in China, and the process and rates will vary depending on how you are getting paid and your residency status.